What Was Forster Thinking?

 Galgut has said in interviews that he was meticulous about the facts, which he assembled from Forster’s personal writings, four biographies, and interviews.
 But the emotional storyline he constructs is based on his own interpretation.
 His is a Forster for whom thinking and feeling are two distinct faculties, for whom sentiments are almost always screened by the rational mind.

-In A Passage to India, Adela Quested is engaged to Ronny Heaslop, the British magistrate of a fictional Indian city, but in the darkness of a cave gains the clarity to ask herself whether she loves him.
+In A Passage to India, Adela Quested is engaged to marry Ronny Heaslop, the British magistrate of a fictional Indian city, but in the darkness of a cave gains the clarity to ask herself whether she loves him.
 Forster tells us that love doesn’t quite make the world go round.
 This realization also informs Arctic Summer, which succeeds in establishing an intimate connection between the author’s life and his most important work.